neumino/neumino.github.io/movies.md

-### Christmas Crossfire
+### The Wolf of Snow Hollow
-*Released on 2020-12-04, vote average 5*
+*Released on 2020-12-10, vote average 3*

-A man foils an attempted murder, then flees the crew of would-be killers along with their intended target as a woman he&#39;s just met tries to find him.
+A stressed-out police officer struggles not to give in to the paranoia that grips his small mountain town as bodies turn up after each full moon.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/NiZeMNPNrDw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/q03zOoH-hGo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>